raghebbenhamouda/CloudCertNotes/README.md

 - Aurora Security
     - Very similar to RDS
     - You are responsible for correct configuration of Security Groups
+    - Possibility to authenticate using IAM token (same method as RDS)

+### Aurora Cluster Endpoints:
+- Using cluster endpoints, you map each connection to the appropriate instance or group of instances based on your use case.
+- You can connect to cluster endpoints associated with different roles or jobs across your Aurora DB.
+This is because different instances or groups of instances perform different functions.
+- For example, to perform DDL statements you can connect to the primary instance.
+To perform queries, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas behind the reader endpoint.
+For diagnosis or tuning, you can connect to a different endpoint to examine details.
+- Since the entryway for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention for any of your endpoints.

+### Aurora Reader Endpoints:
+- Aurora Reader endpoints are a subset of the above idea of cluster endpoints.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
+- There are up 15 Aurora Read Replicas because a Reader Endpoint to help handle read-only query traffic.
+- It also helps the cluster to scale the capacity to handle simultaneous SELECT queries, proportional to the number of Aurora Replicas in the cluster.
+Each Aurora DB cluster has one reader endpoint.
+- If the cluster contains one or more Aurora Replicas, the reader endpoint load-balances each connection request among the Aurora Replicas.
+In that case, you can only perform read-only statements such as SELECT in that session.
+If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance directly.
+In that case, you can perform write operations through the endpoint.

 ## Aurora Serverless